 - open a Command Prompt cu Administrator privileges and type the following command:

-- then press the Enter key and ready.
-Button Shut down on login screen of Windows 8.1 will be deactivated
+- then press Enter and that's it.
+The Shut down on the login screen of Windows 8.1 will be deactivated

-Note: Tutorial valid for Windows 7 and Windows 8.
+Note: Tutorial also valid for Windows 7 and Windows 8.